WillTh3Beast/DangerZone/README.md

 To start the challenge all you should have to do is run the build_and_run.sh script.
 On my machine I have to run the script is root for it to work.

-Run the following to start the docker container.
-If the docker fails to start logs can be found in build.log and run.log.
-Also "docker ps -a" and "docker logs <ID>" can be useful for debugging.
 ```
 $ sudo ./build_and_run.sh
 ```

+If the docker fails to start logs can be found in build.log and run.log.
+Also "docker ps -a" and "docker logs <ID>" can be useful for debugging.

-Assuming docker is installed the build_and_run.sh script should start the container and you should be good to start hacking it.
+If the build_and_run.sh script was successful you should see a docker container up and running.

 ## To get you started